Ordisoftware/Hebrew-Calendar/README.md

 >- Check and fix weekly parashah generation with Soukot.
 >- Check and Fix reminder behavior with Sim'hat Torah.

+#### 2025.08.03 - Version 10.4.2

+- Fix SSL certificate data for the web update checker.
+- Update and fix web links and providers.

+#### 2024.10.05 - Version 10.4.1

+- Fix SSL certificate data for the web update checker.

 #### 2023.04.05 - Version 10.4

 - Fix celebration day context menu for show verses item.